 The physical and chemical characteristics of ten sediment samples from the Pearce Creek DMCF exterior monitoring locations were assessed to determine the sediment quality and baseline sediment conditions.
-Sediments were sent to a laboratory and tested for grain size, metals, nitrogen, phosphorus, sulfur, and organic carbon.
+Sediments were sent to a laboratory and tested for grain size, metals, nitrogen, phosphorus, sulfur, ammonia, and organic carbon.
 This list was chosen because it represents the composition of soils that erode from the surrounding area, which are the source for the majority of the Pearce Creek Lake sediments.

 Sediment quality guidelines are used to identify potential chemicals of concern in aquatic ecosystems.
 The threshold effect concentrations (TEC) are chemical concentrations below which adverse effects on organisms are unlikely.
-Probable effects concentrations (PEC) represent concentrations above which adverse effects on organism are possible.
-Concentrations that are between the TEC and PEC represent the concentrations at which adverse effects on organisms may occur, as shown below:
+Probable effects concentrations (PEC) represent concentrations above which adverse effects on organisms are possible.
+Concentrations that are between the TEC and PEC represent the concentrations at which adverse effects on organisms may occur, as shown in Figure 2:

-FIGURE 1.
+FIGURE 2.
 DATA EVALUATION USING SEDIMENT QUALITY GUIDELINES

 Comparisons of chemical concentrations in sediment from the Pearce Creek Lake monitoring locations to the TECs and PECs indicated that six metals were detected at concentrations between the TEC and PEC, and only nickel was detected at a concentration that exceeded the PEC value.
 Nickel exceeded the PEC for both the Pearce Creek Lake monitoring locations and the reference site.
-Nickel is typically detected at concentrations that are slightly above the PEC throughout the Chesapeake Bay region due to f the underlying geology in the area.
+Nickel is typically detected at concentrations that are slightly above the PEC throughout the Chesapeake Bay region due to the underlying geology in the area.
 Nickel concentrations will continue to be evaluated in subsequent baseline sampling events.

-Comparisons of chemical concentrations in sediment from the Elk River monitoring location to the TECs and PECs indicated that two metals-nickel and zinc-were detected at concentrations that were between the TEC and the PEC, and all of the other tested metals were detected at a concentration below TEC values.
-For both nickel and zinc, the concentrations detected at the Elk River reference site were slightly higher than concentrations detected at the monitoring location.
+Comparisons of chemical concentrations in sediment from the Elk River monitoring location to the TECs and PECs indicated that nickel was detected at a concentration between the TEC and the PEC, and all of the other tested metals were detected at a concentration below TEC values.
+Concentrations reported at the Elk River reference site were very similar to those reported in the Elk River sediment sample.